 Everyone needs some type of an Estate Plan.
 Often, a Trust-centered plan is most appropriate.
 However, in certain situations, a Will-centered Estate Plan may be sufficient.
 It is important to have a well-thought-out Estate Plan regardless of your worth, as Estate Plans address so much more than the distribution of assets.
 A well-crafted Estate Plan ensures not only the distribution of your assets at death, but also the care you will receive in the event you become unable to care for yourself, financially or personally.

 Just as with your investments, your Estate Plan should be reviewed annually.
-Family structures and finances change and adjustments to your Estate Plan may need to be made to reflect these life changes.
+Family structures and finances change and adjustments to your Estate Plan may be needed to reflect these life changes.
 Your Estate Plan will only perform as intended if it is kept up to date.

 Trusts are helpful estate planning instruments for many reasons.
-First and foremost, they can avoid Probate, a court-overseen procedure for administering and distributing a decedent’s estate.
+First and foremost, they can avoid Probate, a court-overseen procedure for administering and distributing a deceased person’s estate.
 Trusts can also help avoid estate taxes, which in Oregon, are triggered by an estate over $1,000,000.
-One of the best features of a Trust is its flexibility in how your assets can be distributed at your death.
+One of the more important features of a Trust is its flexibility in how your assets can be distributed at your death.
 Bequests are typically given outright; however, there are times when that is not the best way to leave someone money.
 Trusts provide maximum flexibility in the distribution of assets, much more so than a basic Will.
 Parents of blended families can also benefit from the distribution flexibility that Trusts offer.
 The best way to determine if you need a Trust is to meet with us.
-We know what questions to ask to help you determine the best type of Estate Plan for your needs.
+We know what questions to ask to help you determine the type of Estate Plan ideally suited to meet your needs.

 Durable Power of Attorney for finances (DPA) names the person responsible for managing your finances in the event you are unable to manage them yourself.
 Even in a Trust-centered Estate Plan, the DPA plays an important role, governing the assets held outside the Trust.
 In the event of your incapacitation, your successor Trustee will take over and manage your Trust assets while your agent under the DPA will manage all non-Trust assets.